Recently, I’ve become the unofficial self-proclaimed hype girl for peer-to-peer lending (also known as P2P lending).

-An Alberta-based commercial welding company wanted to borrow $40,000 at 14.11%, and would pay it all back in 3 years.
+Let’s say an Alberta-based commercial welding company wanted to borrow $40,000 at 14.11%, and plans to pay it all back in 3 years.
 They applied, and successfully made their loan request available on the P2P lending platform.

 After evaluating the business details, including their financials, I decided to lend them $25.

 Enough investors were interested in this deal so the loan was fully funded within days, meaning the commercial welder got the $40,000 that they needed.